amrithag8/CustomerAppDocumentation/Readme.md

 It contains the query string and the error messages.
 Which need to be given inside the App settings inside Azure portal once it is deployed.

 ![localsettings](https://github.com/user-attachments/assets/c227d1ea-7fa6-4b8b-8b5c-7e2b76209979)

+## Assigning the Work

+## Aditya-
+1. Get Customer by Email
+2. Get Customer locations by Email
+3. Get Customer location by Email and Location Type

+## Neetu
+1. Add Location by email
+2. Update Customers by email
+3. Update location by email and location type

+## Amrutha
+1. Add Customer
+2. Delete Customer by email
+3. Delete location by email and location type